 - Use the Create Sprint button at the top of the backlog.

-- Set a name for your Sprint, define the Start and End date or leave them empty for now.
+- Set a Sprint name, define the Start and End date, or leave them empty for now.

-- Optionally, you can add a goal to the Sprint.
+- Optionally, you can add a goal you’d like to meet before the end of the Sprint.

 Image source Atlassian Agile Coach